 My current work supports undergraduate research at the University of Michigan, as the Director of the Michigan Research and Discovery Scholars.
-Prior to this role, I was an Assistant Professor of Communication and Faculty Affiliate to the School of Data Science at University of Texas at San Antonio.
+Prior to this leadership role, I was an Assistant Professor of Communication and Faculty Affiliate to the School of Data Science at University of Texas at San Antonio.

 I hold eleven years’ experience with student-centered teaching.
 My courses emphasize active learning, choice, and reflexivity.
 I have taught both small seminars and large-lecture courses (>100 students).